mapv10 Generator

 damping into

 influenceMask.corruption.u8.bin.influenceTypeMaskstores 0 for none and the registered type id for active influence.
-Effective visual/material masks are derived from the base biome, material weights, forest mask, and wetland mask. - Products:
+Effective material/forest/wetland masks are derived from the base biome, material weights, forest mask, and wetland mask.
+The effective-biome echo is byte-identical to the base biome raster (Wave T1 / M11e); the sparse override sidecar (effectiveOverride.u8.bin) carries the corruption palette swap via an(index + 1)reference intovocabulary.effectiveVisualBiomeKinds. - Products:

-influence/influenceTypes.json,influence/influenceSources.json,influence/influenceRules.json,influence/influenceMask.corruption.u8.bin,influence/influenceTypeMask.u8.bin,effective/effectiveVisualBiome.u8.bin,effective/effectiveMaterialWeights.rgba8.bin,effective/effectiveMaterialWeightsB.rgba8.bin,effective/effectiveForestMask.u8.bin,effective/effectiveWetlandMask.u8.bin. - Depends on: stages 3, 4, 5, 6, 7, 8.
+influence/influenceTypes.json,influence/influenceSources.json,influence/influenceRules.json,influence/influenceMask.corruption.u8.bin,influence/influenceTypeMask.u8.bin,effective/effectiveBiome.u8.bin(Wave T1 / M11e: base echo),effective/effectiveOverride.u8.bin(Wave T1 / M11e: sparse override intovocabulary.effectiveVisualBiomeKinds),effective/effectiveMaterialWeights.rgba8.bin,effective/effectiveMaterialWeightsB.rgba8.bin,effective/effectiveForestMask.u8.bin,effective/effectiveWetlandMask.u8.bin. - Depends on: stages 3, 4, 5, 6, 7, 8.
+Reads the

 Stage 10 — borders-sdf